klaudiosinani/binstree/readme.md

 //=> false
 ```

-Also available, along with the `Tree` exposed class, is the `Node` class, mainly useful for testing purposes, since it can be utilized to compare tree residing nodes.
-The class has a binary constructor method, with a `key` and a `value` parameter, corresponding to the key and value stored in the created instance, respectively.
+Also available, along with the `Tree` exposed class, is the `Node` class, mainly useful for testing purposes, since it can be utilized to compare tree nodes.
+The class has a binary constructor method, with a `key` and a `value` parameter, corresponding to the key and the value stored in the created instance, respectively.

 #### node.`key`